obriencj/obriencj.github.io/source/_posts/2014-04-03-javatools-to-setuptools.md

 ## Javatools

-I typically write my projects and tools in reverse-- that is to say, I write them as if I had the tool that I wanted, and then I create the library to fulfill that wish.
+I typically write my projects and tools in reverse-- that is to say, I write them as if I had the API that I wanted, and then I create the library to fulfill that wish.
 In the end, I have a library and a tool that consumes it.